-Practitioners who have previously had more than two years experience prior to the absence and are returning to practice after an absence of three or more years are required to submit a plan for professional development and for re-entry to practice for the Board's approval.
-This is regardless of whether the practitioner currently holds registration.
+Medical practitioners who have previously had two or more years clinical experience prior to the absence and are returning to practice after an absence of 36 months or more are required to submit a plan for professional development and re-entry to practice for the Board's approval.

-The purpose of the plan for professional development and for re-entry to practice is to ensure that the practitioner is returning to safe practice with appropriate supports in place.
+The purpose of the plan for professional development and re-entry to practice is to ensure that the practitioner is returning to safe practice with appropriate supports in place.
 This is for the safety of patients and the practitioner.